 Cisco Unity Connection also uses alarms, which are available in Cisco Unity Connection Serviceability.
 You cannot configure alarms in Cisco Unity Connection Serviceability.
-For details, see the Cisco Unity Connection Serviceability Administration Guide.
+For details, see the Administration Guide for Cisco Unity Connection Serviceability.

 Refer to your online OS documentation for more information on how to use your standard registry editor.